Andrew Wakefield: Epidemics, effects, and reception

 On 1 April 2011, the James Randi Educational Foundation awarded Wakefield the Pigasus Award for "refusal to face reality".

 A 2011 journal article described the vaccine-autism connection as "the most damaging medical hoax of the last 100 years".

 In 2011, Wakefield was at the top of the list of the worst doctors of 2011 in Medscape's list of "Physicians of the Year: Best and Worst".
 In January 2012, Time magazine named Wakefield in a list of "Great Science Frauds".
 In 2012 he was awarded the Lifetime Achievement in Quackery award by the Good Thinking Society.

 A writer from The New York Times, who was covering a 2011 event in Tomball, Texas where Wakefield spoke, was threatened by its organizer, Michelle Guppy: "Be nice to him, or we will hurt you."
 Guppy is the coordinator of the Houston Autism Disability Network.

 In June 2012, a local court in Rimini, Italy, ruled that the MMR vaccination had caused autism in a 15-month-old boy.
 The court relied heavily on Wakefield's discredited Lancet paper and largely ignored the scientific evidence presented to it.
 The decision was appealed.
 On 13 February 2015, the decision was overturned by a Court of Appeals in Bologna.

 In February 2015, Wakefield denied that he bore any responsibility for the measles epidemic that started at Disneyland.
 He also reaffirmed his discredited belief that "MMR contributes to the current autism epidemic".
 By that time at least 166 measles cases had been reported.
 Paul Offit did not agree, saying that the outbreak was "directly related to Dr. Wakefield's theory".

 Filmmaker Miranda Bailey followed Wakefield and his wife Carmel and their children for five years filming a documentary about Wakefield as a person, The Pathological Optimist.
 According to Robert Ladendorf writing for Skeptical Inquirer magazine, Bailey attempted to remain neutral and add a "human touch", which Ladendorf says was successful.
 Wakefield is shown "as a soft-spoken but beleaguered family man trying to resurrect his reputation and raising money for his legal fund."

 In 2018, The Skeptic awarded Wakefield the Rusty Razor award "for pseudoscience and bad critical thinking."
 The award is decided annually by readers' votes.
 Editor Deborah Hyde said, "Our contributors clearly felt that anti-vaccination damage is still a current issue, despite Mr. Wakefield first having come to public attention so long ago.
-These childhood diseases can do real damage, so we're proud to be an organisation that gets the good news out there – the evidence is overwhelming that vaccination is safe.
+These childhood diseases can do real damage, so we're proud to be an organisation that gets the good news out therethe evidence is overwhelming that vaccination is safe.
 Protect your children and your community by using it."

 In 2022, Wakefield's fraudulent study was included on a list of "11 of the biggest lies in history".